zeyus/HospitalAdmissions-Weather/README.md

 ![a representation of a coronavirus particles](https://github.com/user-attachments/assets/8f96c6c0-dfee-4bba-bb94-9264bbfa7d23)

+Abstract:

-The COVID-19 pandemic put a strain on the global healthcare infrastructure, the ability to forecast an influx of patients can assist healthcare systems to be prepared in the case of another pandemic or epidemic.
+> The COVID-19 pandemic put a strain on the global healthcare infrastructure, the ability to forecast an influx of patients can assist healthcare systems to be prepared in the case of another pandemic or epidemic.
 This study investigates the use of linear regression, Long Short-Term Memory (LSTM) and Lag-Llama models for predicting the number of daily patient admissions in the country of Wales during the COVID-19 pandemic using local weather data.
 Models were evaluated for performance with the Root Mean Squared Error (RMSE) score on a set of test data, resulting in an RMSE of 5.84 for the LSTM, 7.37 for Lag-Llama and 33.65 for linear regression.
 The results indicate that LSTMs are a promising architecture for time-series forecasting, but further investigation is needed, especially for the validation of the magnitude of weather’s effect on COVID-19 hospitalizations.

 ## 🚨🚨Important note🚨🚨